YashMnC/cryptoworld/README.md

-# CryptoWorld App
+## CryptoWorld App

-## App can be used to get information about top cryptocurrencies,latest news and crypto exchanges.
+# App can be used to get information about top cryptocurrencies,latest news and crypto exchanges.

-## Required data is fetched using coingecko and rapid api.
+# Required data is fetched using coingecko and rapid api.

-## Price charts of various cryptocurrencies can also be viewed.

 ## Getting Started with Create React App